What is BPJS?

 For employees the premium is 5% of monthly salary, up to a salary cap of Rp 12 million.
 In the private sector, the employer is responsible for 4% and the employee is responsible for 1%.
 Meanwhile, for public sector employees the split is 3% and 2%.
 This covers the employee, their spouse and up to 4 dependent children.
 Dependent children are unmarried children up to 21 years old, or 25 years old if attending university.
 You can add parents or children beyond the first 4 for 1% of monthly salary per person.
 Employees with monthly salary of Rp 4 million or less are eligible for Class II facilities.
 Meanwhile, those with higher salary will be eligible for Class I facilities.

 There is a bit of unfairness in the case that both husband and wife are working as employees.
 In that case, both have to pay the premium.
 Yet, the coverage of one should cover the other.

 Note on taxes: The employer contribution is considered as taxable income (penghasilan kena pajak).
-Similarly, employee contribution can not be deducted from taxable income.
+Similarly, employees can not deduct their contribution from taxable income.